 “Last summer, I was walking with a cane and had severe muscle atrophy in my left leg because the pain was so intense when I tried to move,” says Shawn.
 “I couldn’t walk up the stairs let alone keep up with my five-year-old son.”

-The intense pain he experienced night and day in his left hip prompted Shawn to seek the help of Scott Kelley, MD, orthopaedic surgeon with North Carolina Orthopaedic Clinic and a member of Durham Regional’s medical staff.
+The intense pain he experienced night and day in his left hip prompted Shawn to seek the help of Scott Kelley, MD, orthopaedic surgeon with North Carolina Orthopaedic Clinic and a member of Duke Regional’s medical staff.

 Dr. Kelley explained that Shawn had avascular necrosis -- deterioration of the bone due to blood loss -- which had caused the heads of his femurs, his leg bones, to collapse.